qizhongzhi/library_room/README.md

 `rails server`
 `rake db:migrate`

-####The database is empty now which needs to be added preconfigured Admin, Admin, Library Members and Rooms.
+####The database is empty now and needs to add Preconfigured Admin, Admin, Library Members and Rooms.

-The preconfigured Admin needs to be created in the command line for safety.
+The preconfigured Admin needs to be assigned in the command window for safety.
 First, a user account needs to be signed up in the website with his/her email, password, name, address and telephone number.
 Then set this user as the configured member in the rails console using the following commands.
 `rails console`
 `User.connection`